juakofz/Age-of-Space/README.md

 #### P 0.13.9
 - Individual ships can be deleted by pressing delete while selected
 - Groups of ships can be deleted by pressing delete and shift while selected
+- Added clickable buttons for use in the UI